-Initially, one of the biggest challenges her team faced was thinking conceptually about what the tool would look like when they paired the right technology with geospatial imaging.
-That’s why Baran assigned the task to technologically savvy PhD students.
+Initially, one of the biggest challenges her team faced was thinking conceptually about what the tool would look like when they paired the right technology with geospatial imaging, so Baran pulled in Research Associate Makiko Shukunobe and a PhD student to help.

 Promoting Sustainable Growth

 What they came up with — using data available from the City of Raleigh — was an engaging prototype 3D model that’s available online.

 Inside the app, users see Raleigh in 3D.
 Grey buildings are existing structures, while colored buildings are proposed development.
 Clicking on either will show information such as the building’s dimensions, the number of floors and the zoning for each floor.

 Another few clicks and users can add buildings of their own, specifying the width, depth and rotation of the new structures along with the space used for each: retail, office or residential.

 “The tool is interactive.
 You can add buildings, change the positions of the buildings, modify the dimensions and test different blends of residential, retail and office spaces within the buildings by changing the number of floors dedicated to these space uses,” Baran says.

 The tool ultimately emphasizes the importance of thinking within the context of a specific area when adding new buildings, according to Baran.